New Jersey has many moths, ranging from small and inconspicuous to large and showy.

 The American Ermine Moth (Yponomeuta multipunctella) is a small moth found in many parts of North America, including New Jersey.

-Its wingspan measures around 1.1 to 1.3 inches and has a unique white and black pattern that makes it stand out from the crowd.
+Its wingspan measures around 1.1 to 1.3 inches, and its unique white and black pattern makes it stand out from the crowd.

 Uniquely important, it is one of the many types of moths in New Jersey that you should know.